-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Panto.
+Tell your doctor as soon as possible if you have any problems while taking TOPRA

 It helps most people peptic ulcers or reflux disease, but it may have unwanted side effects in a few people.

 All medicines have some unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
 You may need medical attention if you get some of the side-effects.